ejbtrd/AutoMC/readme.md

 # AutoMC

-## An automatic installer for Minecraft PaperMC server
+### An automatic installer for Minecraft Paper server

 </div>